IvanRublev/Domo/README.md

 At the project's compile-time, Domo can perform the following checks:

-  * It automatically validates that the default values given with `defstruct/1` conform to struct's type and fulfil preconditions.
+  * It automatically validates that the default values given with `defstruct/1` conform to struct's type and fulfill preconditions.

-  * It ensures that the struct using Domo built with `new/1` function to be a function's default argument or a struct field's default value matches its type and preconditions.
+  * It ensures that the struct using Domo built with `new!/1` function to be a function's default argument or a struct field's default value matches its type and preconditions.